xrysamuel/CS2303-FileSystem/doc/Report.md

 };
 ```

-Each user's UID should correspond to their position in the "passwd" file.
-When deleting a user, their entry in the file is not removed but their UID is set to a negative value.
-This is done to prevent the reuse of UIDs and potential privacy issues if a new user is assigned the same UID as a previously deleted user.
-Additionally, there is no need to worry about the files becoming inaccessible after deleting a user since the root user (UID = 0) always has the permissions to modify the mode of all files.
+Each user's UID corresponds to their position in the `passwd` file.
+When a user is deleted, their entry isn't removed; their uid is set to a negative value.
+This prevents UID reuse and potential privacy issues.
+File accessibility after user deletion isn't a concern, as the root user (UID = 0) always has permission to modify any file's mode.

 ## 5 Error Handling and Robustness

-Previously mentioned, this project utilizes a unified error handling approach to reduce debugging complexity and enhance system robustness.
+Previously mentioned, this project utilizes a **unified error handling approach** to simplify debugging and bolster system robustness.

-All functions in the project return an integer value representing an error code.
+All functions in the project return an integer error code.
 All errors are propagated through return values.
-Specifically, the project categorizes errors into the following types:
+Errors are categorized as follows:

 ```c
 #define SUCCESS 0